AndresFB00/react/1.basic-jsx/README.md

     1. Import react and reactDom
     2. Create a react component
     3. Render a react component
-4. create /render an object
+4. create /render an object + function